Trump judicial nominee clears hurdle after Pence breaks tie

 WASHINGTON (AP) — One of President Donald Trump’s nominees has cleared an important hurdle to filling the nation’s longest judicial vacancy, but it took a tie-breaking vote from Vice President Mike Pence.

 Democratic lawmakers, urged on by the NAACP and the Congressional Black Caucus, have been fighting Thomas Farr’s confirmation to serve as a district court judge in North Carolina.
+The seat Farr would fill has been vacant since 2005.

-The Democrats say that Farr, as an attorney hired by the state, defended racially gerrymandered congressional boundaries as well as a law that required photo identification to vote.
+Democrats say that Farr, as an attorney hired by the state, defended racially gerrymandered congressional boundaries as well as a law that required photo identification to vote.
 The courts ruled against both measures.

-Republicans are backing Farr and they’ve used their majority to limit debate on his nomination.
+The history of the particular judicial opening Farr would fill has also contributed to the acrimony.

 Most Read Nation & World Stories